What is Eczema?

 - Frequent bathing of the affected areas is helpful and soothing – frequent bathing and long, hot showers should be avoided: moisturizing preparation instead of soaps should be used and moisturizers also applied liberally after bathing should be helpful.

-- Eczema is contagious – eczema is not contagious, and one can’t acquire the condition by coming in to contact with eczema suffers or their belongings.
+- Eczema is contagious – it is not contagious, and one can’t acquire the condition by coming in to contact with eczema suffers or their belongings.

 - Only children get eczema – although it is common in children.
 The condition is often seen later in life.

 The core wisdom of the body is to push illness from a more vital to less important tissue.
-Thus, though eczema is a completely curable condition, this often requires professional, constitutional prescribing.
-Simultaneously clearing up associated allergies or overall immune weakness, If eczema co-exists or alternates with asthma or hay fever, merely treating the skin will not resolve the whole syndrome, Nonetheless, the remedies listed here can give considerable relief, and in fact are the ones most commonly used to cure eczema on the deepest level.
+Thus, though it is a completely curable condition, this often requires professional, constitutional prescribing, simultaneously clearing up associated allergies or overall immune weakness.
+If eczema co-exists or alternates with asthma or hay fever, merely treating the skin will not resolve the whole syndrome.
+Nonetheless, the remedies listed here can give considerable relief, and in fact are the ones most commonly used to cure eczema on the deepest level.
 Sulphur is often indicated if there has been suppression by various ointments.
-Sulphur and other remedies can also cause skin “aggravations”- the condition gets worst first as part of the cure.
 Calendula is the best and usually only medicine that should be used to soothe itchy, chaffed or broken skin.

 - Intense itching.
 Turns to burning when scratches till raw; when burning stops, itching returns.
 Skin dry as paper.
 Flaking.
 Pussy.
 Small vesicles.

 - Eczema worst on uncovered parts or areas.
 Chilly, weakness.
 Sips cold water.

 - Restless.
 Anxious, worried about health, death, security, picky, miserly.

 - Worse: after midnight, cold air or bath, wet; better: hot bathing, warm room.